What Business Challenges Does the Cloud Solve?

 • Lack of governance with new regulations

-• Lack of resources to keep up with operational patching and updates
+• Lack of engineering/ cloud resources to keep up with operational patching and updates

 If the cloud has a questionable return-on-investment (ROI) model, why did so many companies rapidly build these data centers?
 What were the benefits of the cloud?

 Cloud computing’s biggest issue arose because of performance challenges.
-When cloud engineers and architects provisioned their various instances, the calculation of bandwidth, compute resources, and storage became under-provisioned.
+When cloud engineers and architects provisioned their various instances, the bandwidth, computing resources, and storage calculation became under-provisioned.
 These miscalculations result in slow data migration from the on-premise data, prominent challenges in application response to client requests, and pressing challenges with zero-day cyber-attacks.

 Using a Multi-Cloud or Hybrid Cloud Strategy to Address Risks

-An effective multi-cloud strategy or hybrid cloud strategy offer benefits such as:
+An effective multi-cloud strategy or hybrid cloud strategy offers benefits such as:

 • Better global accessibility